doc2dial/workshop2023/index.md

 Welcome to the Third DialDoc Workshop co-located with [ACL 2023](https://2023.aclweb.org).

-DialDoc workshop focuses on Document-Grounded Dialogue and Conversational Question Answering.
+The DialDoc workshop focuses on Document-Grounded Dialogue and Conversational Question Answering.
-Given the vast amount of content created every day in various mediums, it is a meaningful yet challenging task not only to make such content _accessible_ to end users via various conversational interfaces but also to make sure the responses provided by the models are _grounded_ and _faithful_ with respect to the knowledge sources.
+Given the vast amount of content created every day in various mediums, it is a meaningful yet challenging task not only to make such content _accessible_ to end users via various conversational interfaces, but also to make sure the responses provided by the models are _grounded_ and _faithful_ with respect to the knowledge sources.

 ***Special Theme*** For our third workshop, we would like to highlight the theme of **_Factual Consistency_**.
-With recent advances of large language models, a major issue may arise when systems generate responses that include factual incon-sistencies with respect to external sources, creating implications on user trust and safety.
-We seek submissions that tackle challenges around this issue.
+With recent advances of large language models, a major issue may arise when systems generate responses that include factual inconsistencies with respect to external sources, creating implications on user trust and safety.
+We seek submissions that tackle challenges around this issue, including, but not limited to, automatic evaluation methods, human evaluation, modeling techniques and datasets.

 ***Shared Task*** We also host a shared task on grounded dialogue based on multilingual documents, which aims to extend the current advances to languages other than English.

-Topics of interests include but not limited to
+Topics of interests include, but are not limited to:

 - Document-grounded dialogue and conversational machine reading;
 - Knowledge-grounded dialogue generation with pre-trained language models;